Kawsar-Dilmurat/financial-signal-diagnosis/README.md

 </details>

 - AIG went from the **single worst year in this dataset** (-12,244 net income, 2009) to one of the best (+19,810, 2011) in two years.
-It never fully settled after that, swinging between profit and loss for the next decade.
+It didn't stabilize after that either — the full 14-year breakdown above shows net income continuing to swing between profit and loss through 2022.
 - **EBITDA — a rough proxy for how the core business is actually performing — was *lower* in 2011 than the year before** (15,225 vs. 21,166).
 The underlying business hadn't improved.
 Yet net income jumped nearly tenfold.
 - **The cash flow number makes the disconnect impossible to miss:** in that same year, AIG's cash flow from operating activities was **-81** — essentially zero.
 AIG's books showed a $19,810 profit backed by almost no actual cash collected from running the business.